 6. Quantifiable results

-With big data analysis and advanced information technology, businesses are able to track the number of conversions made from implementing a certain digital marketing strategy.
+With big data analysis and advanced information technology, businesses can track the number of conversions made from implementing a certain digital marketing strategy.
 This allows businesses to adjust their digital marketing strategy according to the current market trend and people’s feedback on their products.
 Businesses can also adjust their inventories accordingly.

 Most commonly used digital marketing strategies in China